Parramatta Eels: Parramatta Eels–Manly-Warringah Sea Eagles rivalry

 Parramatta has a rivalry with Northern Beaches-based club Manly-Warringah Sea Eagles.
-Though both clubs were formed in the same year, this rivalry did not develop until the 1970s and 1980s when the clubs faced each other in three grand finals: in 1976, 1982 and 1983.
+Though both clubs were formed in the same year (1947), this rivalry did not develop until the 1970s and 1980s when the clubs faced each other in three grand finals: in 1976, 1982 and 1983.
 The clubs also competed in several play-off finals matches during this period including a controversial drawn semi-final and subsequent replay in 1978.
 The famous rivalry between the clubs was also marked in an advertising jingle in a 1970s Tooheys television commercial.
 The rivalry has been regularly rekindled at various times since, particularly when Parramatta players have transferred to play with Manly.
 Since their 2005 finals series clash, Parramatta and Manly have not played each other in a finals game since and have not played against each other in a grand final since 1983.

 On 18 May 2003, Parramatta and Manly played in the first ever golden point match in NRL history.
 Manly would win the match 36–34 at Brookvale Oval courtesy of a Ben Walker penalty goal.
 In round 2 of the 2018 NRL season, Parramatta suffered their worst ever loss to Manly.
 The game was played in temperatures of nearly 40 degrees where Manly ran out 54-0 winners.
 In the 2019 NRL season, Parramatta beat Manly in round 25 to take Manly's 5th spot on the ladder and would go on to beat Brisbane 58–0 in the elimination final.
 The victory is currently the biggest win in finals history.
-In round 11 of the 2022 NRL season, Manly lead Parramatta by ten points in the second half before Parramatta scored two tries to make it 20-20.
+In round 11 of the 2022 NRL season, Manly led Parramatta by ten points in the second half before Parramatta scored two tries to make it 20-20.
 Parramatta player Mitchell Moses then converted a goal from the side line to win the match 22–20.
 In round 21 of the 2022 NRL season, the two sides met at Brookvale Oval where Manly needed to defeat Parramatta if they were to stand any chance of reaching the finals.
 Parramatta would win the game 36–20 with the maligned Jakob Arthur providing two try assists for Parramatta which ended Manly's finals hopes.

 Since the 2000s, the rivalry has seen numerous player swaps or players who have featured for both clubs which in the early days was a rare occurrence of the fixture.
 Such players who have been at both clubs since 2000 include Jamie Lyon, Daniel Heckenberg, Shayne Dunley, Kylie Leuluai, Michael Witt, Aaron Cannings, Jack Afamasaga, Feleti Mateo, Richard Faʻaoso, Blake Green, Joe Galuvao, Tony Williams, Jeff Robson, Jonathan Wright, Justin Horo, Chris Hicks, Cheyse Blair, Darcy Lussick, Kelepi Tanginoa, Brayden Wiliame, Daniel Harrison, William Hopoate, David Gower, Anthony Watmough, Clinton Gutherson, Kieran Foran, Siosaia Vave, Shaun Lane, Andrew Davey, Joey Lussick, Michael Oldfield, Jake Arthur, Morgan Harper and Kelma Tuilagi.